-This vegan eggnog gets its classic thick and creamy consistency from a combination of evaporated and regular oat milk, and vegan condensed milk.
+This vegan eggnog gets its classic thick and creamy consistency from evaporated oat milk and vegan condensed milk.
+Unlike many dairy-free eggnog recipes, this version is made without coconut milk or soaked cashews.
+It's similar to vegan baileys and makes the perfect Christmas drink.

 📖 Recipe Overview

-TASTE: Milky boozy custard, with a hint of cinnamon, nutmeg, and nuttiness.
+- Incredibly Tasty - Milky boozy custard, with a hint of cinnamon, nutmeg, and nuttiness.
+With a thick, creamy, and smooth consistency.

-LEVEL OF EASE: Incredibly easy, comes together on the stove with no high speed blender or special equipment required.
+- Easy to Make - Incredibly easy, comes together on the stove with no high-speed blender or special equipment required.

-Technically, it's not really "eggnog" seeing as it contains no eggs at all, but is more "oat nog" (yes, apparently this is a thing!).
+Technically, this vegan version is not really "eggnog" seeing as it contains no eggs at all, but is more "oat nog" (yes, apparently this is a thing!).

 🧾 Ingredients Needed